RebekahCodes/Rebekah-Anderson/README.md

-- 👋 Hi, I’m @RebekahCodes
+- 👋 Hi, I’m Rebekah
+- 😄 Pronouns: she/her
-- 🌱 I’m currently learning how to code!
+- 🌱 I’m a School of Code Bootcamp Graduate 2024!
 - 📫 How to reach me rebekahcodes@gmail.com
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I have an allotment plot where I grow vegetable and flowers

 <!---